ThiagoMaia1/eps-schedule/src/sessionData/README.md

 - `/` or `/eps-2025` → ETS 2025 Boston
 - `/epistemologia-analitica-uema` → Epistemologia Analítica UEMA

+Note: The app uses hash-based routing, so URLs will look like `#/eps-2025` or `#/epistemologia-analitica-uema`.

 ### `getAvailableEventPaths(): string[]`

 Returns an array of all registered event paths (excluding the root path).